HoBaDa1994/Crypto-Data/README.md

 # Crypto-Data
-SVG Files from Some Crypto Projects
+CSV Files from Some Crypto Projects